chrplr/AIP2015/09_More_fun_with_pygame/challenge_solution_step_by_step.md

 - a static central dot whose color is alternating between green and red

-It's a good strategy to start by the easiest part, and then progress with increasing difficulty.
+It's a good strategy to start by the easiest part, then to progress with increasing difficulty.
 In our case, we would thus proceed in this order

 1. the side dots, because we know how to draw static constant dots at given positions with `pygame.draw.circle`, so let's call them side circles now